varmfskii/zxnext_tools/zxnftp/server/README.md

     - XX - Unidentified error

-configuration is in a file produced by mkzxnftpcfg.py
+Configuration is in a file produced by mkzxnftpcfg.py called zxnftp.cfg.
+The server looks for the configuration file 1) in the current directory, 2) in c:/sys/, and finally in /sys/ on the current drive.
+The configuration file contains a set of commands for the ESP8266 WiFi module which are simply executed on startup to configure and start the server.